MEDSCI 721 : Advanced Toxicology

 Attendance is required at scheduled activities including tutorials to receive credit for components of the course.

-Lectures will be available as recordings.
-Other learning activities including tutorials will not be available as recordings.
+Tutorials will not be available as recordings.

 The activities for the course are scheduled as a standard weekly timetable.